 - The University remains operational, with limited on campus staff, as we continue to provide support to our students and all members of the CUC community.

-- All campus buildings are closed to the public.
+- All campus buildings and facilities are closed to the public.

 - Employees have been strongly encouraged to take advantage of broad telework options, which limit on campus, face-to-face interactions.